 What login screen Activity is public Activity means, that there's a chance that it may be launched by malicious applications.
 Never trust on any input data.
-Hence, it's necessary to take the counter-measures mentioned in "3.2 Handling Input Data Carefully and Securely"
+Hence, it's necessary to take the counter-measures mentioned in "3.2.
+Handling Input Data Carefully and Securely"

-5.3.2.4.
-Provide KEY_INTENT with Explicit Intent with the Specified Class Name of Login Screen Activity (Required)
+5.3.2.4 Provide KEY_INTENT with Explicit Intent with the Specified Class Name of Login Screen Activity (Required)

 When Authenticator needs to open login screen Activity, Intent which launches login screen Activity is to be given in the Bundle that is returned to Account Manager, by KEY_INTENT.
 The Intent to be given, should be the explicit Intent which specifies class name of login screen Activity.
-In the case of specifying implicit Intent which specifies Action name, there's a possibility that not login screen Activity which Authenticator application prepared by itself, but an Activity which other application prepared, is launched.
-When a malicious application prepares a login screen which looks like the regular login screen, there's a risk that a user may input password in the fake login screen.
+If an implicit Intent is given, the framework may attempt to launch an Activity other than the Activity prepared by the Authenticator app for the login window.
+On Android 4.4 (API Level 19) and later versions, this may cause the app to crash; on earlier versions it may cause unintended Activities prepared by other apps to be launched.